 Per Carcinogenicity, “Arc welding generates UV radiation, a risk factor for the rare cancer ocular melanoma.
 “Further, there was “Sufficient evidence for the carcinogenicity of UV radiation from welding came from eight partly overlapping case-control studies and two census-based cohort studies that reported on ocular melanoma.

-Most case-control studies showed positive associations, with risks of developing ocular melanoma generally increased by between two-fold and ten-fold.
+Most case-control studies showed positive associations.
+Risks of developing ocular melanoma generally increased by between two-fold and ten-fold.
 Two of three studies that assessed risk by duration of employment as a welder showed positive trends.3,4 These studies also showed increased ocular melanoma risk associated with eye burns—a proxy for UV exposure— and one reported a positive exposure-response association for cumulative occupational exposure to artificial UV radiation, including welding.3,4 Risks persisted after adjustment for sun exposure, sunbed use, or both.4–6”

 Can Welding Have an Impact on Lung Cancer?

 Yes.
 Welding can bring rise to Lung Cancer.
 Lung Cancer generally comes in three forms.
-There Non-Small Cell Lung Cancer which is the most common type of lung cancer; there is Small Cell Lung Cancer; and Lung Carcinoid Tumor.
+There is Non-Small Cell Lung Cancer which is the most common type of lung cancer; there is Small Cell Lung Cancer; and Lung Carcinoid Tumor Cancer.

 Can Welding Have an Impact on Kidney Cancer?

-Kidney cancer is cancer that starts in the kidneys.
+Kidney Cancer is cancer that starts in the kidneys.
 Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer and can spread to other areas.
+Cells in nearly any part of the body can become cancerows and can spread to other areas.

 Per Carcinogenicity, “Positive associations for occupation as a welder and kidney cancer were reported in nearly all relevant cohort and case-control studies.
 However, few studies adjusted for solvents used for cleaning metal in tandem with welding, such as trichloroethylene (a risk factor for kidney cancer.)”
 The association is not as strong as for other forms of cancer.
 A similar opinion was noted in the article Cancer Risks among Welders and Occasional Welders in a National Population-Based Cohort Study: Canadian Census Health and Environmental Cohort.